-Angela Basset On ‘Black Panther 2’ & Replacing Chadwick Boseman: ‘You Can’t Recast That Indomitable Spirit’
+Angela Bassett On ‘Black Panther 2’ & Replacing Chadwick Boseman: ‘You Can’t Recast That Indomitable Spirit’

 Angela Basset isn’t mincing words when it comes to the possibility of recasting Chadwick Boseman in the Black Panther sequel.

-Bassett sat down with Extra’s Nate Burleson immediately following news that the sequel to Black Panther will be released on July 8, 2022.
-The beloved film–in which she starred as Ramonda, mother of the late Chadwick Boseman’s T’Challa–will be followed by a sequel titled: Black Panther: Wakanda Forever.
+Bassett sat down with Extra’s Nate Burleson immediately following the news that the sequel to Black Panther will be released on July 8, 2022.
+The beloved film–in which she starred as Ramonda, mother of the late Chadwick Boseman’s T’Challa character–will be followed by a sequel titled: Black Panther: Wakanda Forever.

 “Getting ready to start this summer, Black Panther 2, Wakanda Forever,” she told Burleson.
 “So you can imagine how thrilled and excited I am to get to work on that.”